Unboxed-Software/solana-course/content/transfer-fee.md

 // VERIFY UPDATED FEE VAULT BALANCE
 ```

-`index.ts` has a main function that creates a connection to the specified cluster and calls `initializeKeypair`.
+`index.ts` has a main function that creates a connection to the specified validator node and calls `initializeKeypair`.
 This `main` function is where we'll be writing our script.

 Go ahead and run the script.
 You should see the `mint` public key logged to your terminal.